Home

 Different Types of Raspberries

-One of the key elements to successful gardening with raspberries is a careful selection of the plant variety.
 Are you interested in summer-bearing raspberries, or ever-bearing raspberries?
 Do you prefer a red raspberry to another colour?

-Once you have made these decisions, you are ready to choose a specific variety.
 Some possible variety choices are included below, and, by visiting a garden center, you will probably have additional varieties to choose from.

-When choosing a specific variety you must choose a cultivar suitable for your location.
-That is, if you live in a colder region, choose a winter hardy variety.
 When purchasing raspberry plants, most plants have information included to advise you what the hardiness zone is for that particular variety.
 Be sure you choose a plant variety according to your location in the hardiness zone.

-When choosing a specific type of raspberry plant, you must also consider the type of soil you will be growing the plants in.
 For example, if your soil is heavy, and does not drain well, then you should not grow a raspberry plant variety that is susceptible to root diseases.

 Raspberry plants can be divided into categories based on the season in which they produce fruit, or based on their colour.

 Raspberry plants can also be divided into categories by colour.
-Varieties may produce fruit that is red, yellow/gold, purple or black.
+Varieties may produce fruit that is red, yellow/gold, purple or black

 Black and purple raspberries are generally known under the name of black raspberry, just as red and yellow raspberries are usually known as red raspberries.
 Black and purple raspberries are closely related to the reds, although they are larger and more productive and greatly tolerant of heat.
 They are however, less resistant to cold climates.